friedrichromstedt/Obsidian-Typo/Typo-Doc/0300 Installation.md

 In the Explorer, the `.obsidian` folder can be revealed by:

 1. Moving into the vault folder;
-2. clicking into the address bar;
+2. clicking into the address bar, eiter at its left or the right side (avoiding the section consisting of buttons);
-3. appending `/.obsidian` to the "addresss" and pressing enter.
+3. appending `\.obsidian` to the "address", and pressing enter.

 Now, the internals of the `.obsidian` folder are accessible.
 Copy over files as needed.
 ## 3.5 Linux